Gregsha Lee on goals as Dudley's athletics director: 'I want it all'

 GREENSBORO — Gregsha Lee has been a science teacher at Dudley High School for five years, as well as a track coach and an assistant to former athletics director Art Wade.
 When Wade became an assistant principal at the school in November, Lee and assistant football coach Pat Neal shared the AD's duties on an interim basis.

 Now, Lee is the Panthers' AD.
-She will be officially introduced Wednesday evening, along with new baseball head coach Demetrius Millner.
+She was officially introduced Wednesday evening, along with new baseball head coach Marcelle Millner.

 She spoke with the News & Record's Joe Sirera about her experiences as a teacher, coach and administrator and her goals for the Dudley athletics program: